econml.dr.SparseLinearDRLearner

 property dowhy

-Get an instance of DoWhyWrapper to allow other functionalities from dowhy package. (e.g. causal graph, refutation test, etc.)
+Get a DoWhyWrapper to enable functionality (e.g. causal graph, refutation test, etc.) from dowhy.

 DoWhyWrapper – An instance of DoWhyWrapper